mishtak00/conker/README.md

 ```

 ### Rules on input and randoms catalogs
-There are 3 arguments for specifying the input catalogs:
+There are 4 arguments for specifying the inputs.
+All inputs have to be in the 'data' folder.

 - Positional (obligatory) argument for input catalog 1
 ```
 python driver.py filename1.fits